 It’s Themed Furniture Makeover Day and our focus is all about STORAGE and ORGANIZATION.
 We can all use a little of that in our lives, right?
 Here’s what my hubby and I choose for our knock-off project:

 The Pottery Barn Caden Bench

-*this post is sponsored by The Leather Hide Store and does contain affiliate links so you can find the products I love to use too. (see full disclosure)
+*this post is sponsored by The Leather Hide Store (see full disclosure)

 Here is where I’d love to officially introduce you to my partner in furniture and DIY (and my highschool sweetheart), please give a warm welcome to JC.
 His name is short and sweet, and he deserves the biggest award for putting up with creative ol’ me.
 I give him props for taking the woodworking end of this and figuring out all the specs.
 It’s fun to analyze this type of furniture puzzle, and, thankfully, we work well together.

 I was amazed at how quickly he figured out all the angles and how to do a mortise and tenon joint on an angle – mind you, he’s never done this before.
 Look at that cut…

 He chiseled out the mortises and got everything ready for me to tackle the finishing end – even to the point of working on our shop floor in the dark with a lamp because we have so much going on – whew!

 Once we have the structure cut and rough assembly, it’s time to put on the finishing touches. (enter in ME)

 Anyone in our line of work can understand how this is my perpetual living room rug and how my living room pretty much looks all.the.time.
 One day we will have a shop where I can go back to having a normal house.
 In the mean time, I am blessed to be able to do what I love.

 First, to create a rustic base, I went for my favorite stain, Early American Varathane by Rust-Oleum, that we used in our bedroom, our bathroom, and on several other projects, including our other Pottery Barn knock-off.